 In terms of the World Cup, there was not much to cheer about during this era, although the Netherlands did manage to finish fourth at the 1998 World Cup in France under Guus Hiddink.

 Back-to-back World Cup podiums

-The Dutch were disappointing in the 2006 World Cup that was eventually won by Italy, after their penalties victory over France, as the side crashed out in the round of 16.
+The Dutch were disappointing at the 2006 World Cup, crashing out in the round of 16.